How to Avoid Being Catfished

 Once you’ve vetted their Instagram, you’re in a safe position to go ahead and ask for their number.
 If you’ve been vibing through text or phone calls, that’s when you want to ask for a video chat.
 Quite honestly, messaging back and forth is a horrible way to communicate and build a relationship with someone.
 It might be okay for one-off messages and sending gifs, but beyond that, you can’t really get to know a person.

 Until it’s time to meet face-to-face, video chatting is the next best thing.
 You get to talk with that person in real time, hear their voice and their tone, and see how they respond to things.
-It’s a better way to decide whether or not you want to continue investing time and energy into this connection.
+It’s a better way to decide whether or not you want to continue investing time and energy into this connection while also ensuring you avoid online dating scams.

 And vice-versa!
 On their end, they’ll want to make sure that you’re the real deal and a good fit for them.